 Businesses that use marketing automation to nurture prospects experience a 451% increase in qualified leads.
 (The Annuitas Group)

 Users who are retargeted to are 70% more likely to convert.
 (TrueShip)

 Retargeted ads have the potential to increase branded search exposure by more than 1,000%.
 (TrueShip)

 The statistics are impressive and indicate how valuable tracking and assessing data can be for your company’s marketing initiatives.
 And, data will become increasingly more important as new tools evolve and your customers become more discriminating.

-Implementing an effective strategic online marketing campaign now requires the use of data analytics and data tracking tools.
+Implementing an effective United States SEO campaign now requires the use of data analytics and data tracking tools.
 Data analytics can help companies better understand their intended consumer base, while also providing powerful insights into what combination of online marketing strategies work most effectively.
 The downside of data analytics is that it takes time to review and understand these important figures.
 Unfortunately too many companies forgo data analytics on their online marketing campaigns and as a result become disappointed in the outcome of their campaigns.